kkcmah/ro-costume-viewer-frontend/README.md

 ## Roadmap

-Ideally, I want to create a model viewer that allows users to select different genders, jobs, customize hair styles and color, customize clothing color, customize backgrounds, move, rotate, and superposition costumes on top of each other.
+Ideally, I want to create a model visualizer that allows users to select different genders, jobs, customize hair styles and color, customize clothing color, customize backgrounds, move, rotate, and superposition costumes on top of each other.

 This project is mainly used as a learning tool for myself to improve my React and web skills.
 The aforementioned features would be built using this as a foundation of some sorts.